TejasSuryavanshi/nextjs-tailwind-loading-spinner/README.md

 Title: How to handle loading Screens with Tailwind Spinner in Nextjs (App Router)

-Step-:1 How Loading Works in App Router?
+Step 1: How Loading Works in App Router?

 First, I have created a Spinner component.
 I placed in app/components/Spinner.tsx.